-In contrast, Doing Digital History, a 2014 institute, offered a brief overview of the general organizational structure, and included a detailed schedule as an appendix.
+In contrast, in the application for the Digital Methods for Military History, a 2020-2021 institute, the proposers provided a brief overview of the general organizational structure, and included a detailed schedule as an appendix.

 In other cases, we have seen the "curriculum" used to describe a pedagogical philosophy or approach.

 Because the "curriculum" section is also where the institute’s organizational structure is described, reviewers look here for an explanation of why you decided to hold, say, a one-week residential institute, or a multi-year virtual program.
 While there are many, many ways to organize an institute, the key is communicating how your decisions were made, and how they will help participants to achieve the institute’s goals.